Parityfp/Faraway-Voyage-of-380-001-Kilometers/README.md

 for those wanting to import only the package, drag Project3 into your desired maven java project.

 fun little project I made in 5 days

+the code sucks please do not copy it